Domo (NHK)

 Domo (どーも くん, Dōmo-kun) is the official mascot of Japan's public broadcaster NHK, appearing in several 30-second stop-motion interstitial sketches, which are shown as station identification in between the channel's programming.
+The character is a furry monster that is boxy and brown and often has his big mouth wide open.

-DOMO
+Origin

-Domo-kun first appeared in short stop-motion sketches on December 22, 1998 to mark the 10th anniversary of NHK's satellite broadcasting.
+Domo-kun first appeared in short stop-motion sketches on December 22, 1998, to mark the 10th anniversary of NHK's satellite broadcasting.

 The name "Domo" was acquired during the second episode of his show, in which a TV announcer said "dōmo, konnichiwa" (どーも、こんにちは), which is a greeting that can be translated as "Well, hello there!", but which can also be interpreted as "Hello, Domo", and thus is a convenient pun (dajare).
 The kun suffix on "Domo-kun", the name used to describe the character in the Japanese versions, is a Japanese honorific often used with young males.

 Development

-Tsuneo Gōda directs Domo episodes using stop motion animation.
-Gōda says that, by using this process, one can "create a work filled with feeling".
+Tsuneo Gōda, a stop motion animator and character designer, created Domo for NHK in 1998 and directed a stop motion animated TV series based on the character in 2008.
+Gōda says that by using stop motion one can "create a work filled with feeling".

 Characters

 Domo, the main character, is a brown, furry monster with a large, sawtoothed mouth that is locked wide open.
 His favorite food is nikujaga, a Japanese meat and potato stew.
 According to a Tokyopop press release of the Domo comic book, Domo "communicates sotto voce with a verve that only his friends can understand."
+Domo can only say his name.
 Clint Bickham, the writer of the Domo comic book, said that to him Domo's expression is "a sort of cheery wonderment.
 Like when a kid wakes to a room full of presents on Christmas day."
 While Domo's face has variants, to Bickham most of his expressions have "an underlying sense of fascination."
 Domo is known to pass gas repeatedly when nervous or upset.
 He also sweats when nervous.

 Domo lives in a cave with Mr. Usaji, known in Japanese-language versions as Usajii (うさじい), a portmanteau of the words usagi (うさぎ), (rabbit), and jii (じい) (old man, grandpa).
 Mr. Usaji is a wise old rabbit who has lived in a cave for decades, loves to watch television and drink astringent green tea.
 Mr. Usaji is not into any "new" materials, and does not own a telephone.
 In terms of fashion, Mr. Usaji focuses on materials instead of shapes.
 Mr. Usaji's favorite food is carrots, and his least favorite food is "something that is meaningless."

 Also in the cave live two bats, a mother named Maya (Shinobu (しのぶ) in the Japanese version) and her child Mario (Morio (もりお) in the Japanese version).
 Maya suffers from alcoholism; her favorite foods are seasonal while her least favorite food is alcohol.
 Mario's favorite food is Japanese-style tomato spaghetti, while his least favorite food is shiitake mushrooms.